 Lesson 15 Website management is only as efficient as it is fast.
 If I have to wait up to 30 seconds for a single page to save, I may hit the "save" button too seldom, and some changes may be lost.
 30 seconds, that's about what it took to save each single HTML page irrespective of its size, until I discovered the reason: There was a huge file in the \_vti_txt\default.wti directory of my web (some webs have this directory, some not).
 It seems to be some sort of log file that is completely rewritten each time the slightest change is made, and after hundreds or even thousands of actions it will sum up to over 20 megabytes.
 I have no idea what it's actually needed for and I don't care, since it can be simply deleted without any consequences!

 Lesson 16 "Width" and "height" properties allow to predefine the size of an image when it is being loaded.
 Every HTML tutorial says that each image should be given a width and height, to keep a page from shifting forth and back a page with images when it is loaded.
 This is not always useful, though.
 Especially banners and other images provided by another party or from another server should not be tied to a specific width and height for the simple reason that the proportions could change without notice.
 Frontpage, however, ignores its own option to decide whether an image has a fixed size or not.
-No matter whether the box is checked or not, the size is always fixed in the HTML Frontpage creates.
-This is no problem as long as the image is on one's own server because in this case the width and height is always that of the very image as it should be.
+No matter whether the box is checked or not, the size is always nailed down to *something* in the HTML Frontpage creates.
+This is no problem as long as the image is on one's own server because in this case the width and height tags are always the width and height of the very image as it should be.
 But in the case of banner images from other servers I need to disable the fixed size.
-However, if I am offline (so the banner is not loaded) and I try to uncheck the fixed size, the size is set to 32*32!
+However, if I uncheck the fixed size, the size is set to 32*32!
 So trying to create a banner page with adaptable widths as it should be is not possible in the WYSIWYG view.

 Supplement I checked out Macromedia Dreamweaver as an alternative, and the HTML editing as well as the generated code was quite nice.
 Especially the menu that changes automatically with the selected object type is a very good click-saving idea.
 I don't know how the software would handle a large web, though.
 The worst editor I have come across is Net Objects Fusion.
 I already screamed in terror when I read the manual that told me how to edit and move everything pixel-wise.
 After I have installed it just for fun, I now know why so many amateur web pages have messy layouts with misaligned text and images that look different in every browser.